 Places like FigLeaf, and the new Rivertown facility, even DogBerry and Municipal.
 They have a critical part to play in uniting our two communities into something bigger, WAY bigger.
 Spanning the two communities and providing a bridge between them is something that could have lasting effects on how this beer scene grows and makes an name for itself, not only in Ohio – but in the country as a whole.

 I don’t think that supporting two different beer communities will be easy, though.
 It takes a lot of planning and a lot of support on the brewery side to make it happen.
 You need to go big, or just pack up and go home (wherever that is, Cincy or Dayton) so how can a brand new brewery set themselves up for that?

 They are big, they are talented, and they mean business.

 You aren’t smacked in the face by anything spectacular when you walk up to FigLeaf.
-The brewery is housed in a warehouse space situated right on Cincinnati-Dayton road along a pretty industrial-ish stretch.
-But as you enter the doors to what is their taproom space, you get blasted in the face with a lot of things that clue you in to the magnitude of what they’re trying to do.
+The brewery is housed in a warehouse space and is situated right on Cincinnati-Dayton road along a pretty industrial-ish stretch.
+But as you enter the taproom space, you get blasted in the face with a lot of things that clue you into the magnitude of what they’re trying to do.